 In geography, a boundary is a real or imaginary line that separates different regions of the Earth.
 Things like rivers, mountain ranges and oceans all serve as physical boundaries, while state and country borders serve as imaginary boundaries.

-What are personal boundaries?
+What are healthy personal boundaries?

 A boundary is a limit and a rule we set within relationships that helps each individual define what they will or will not allow.
 Most importantly, boundaries are set for yourself, not for others.

-Why are healthy boundaries important in relationships?
+Why healthy relationship boundaries matter

 Boundaries give you room to live without the intrusion of another person’s thoughts, opinions or needs overwhelming you.